-The report also provides details of the anticipated traffic generation rates and car parking demand based on the RMS Guide to Traffic Generating Developments, anticipating that the proposed development will generate 7 vehicle trips an hour to/from the site during the morning peak and 6 vehicle trips an hour during the afternoon peak.
+The report also provides details of the anticipated traffic generation rates and car parking demand based on the RMS Guide to Traffic Generating Developments, anticipating that the proposed development will generate 6 vehicle trips an hour to/from the site during the morning and afternoon peaks.
 However, the traffic consultant is of the view that this additional traffic generation is relatively minor and will not result in any noticeable or unacceptable effect on the road network capacity or traffic-related environmental effect.